Rising risks in the Australian housing market are behind the Reserve Bank of Australia’s (RBA

 “This observation emphasised the importance of realistic assessments of household expenses and prudent lending standards for mitigating risks to both financial stability and macroeconomic outcomes.”

-also noted the efforts that banks had made to curtail lending to certain segments of the housing market, especially in areas such as Brisbane where the risks of apartment oversupply where considerable.
+The RBA also noted the efforts that banks had made to curtail lending to certain segments of the housing market, especially in areas such as Brisbane where the risks of apartment oversupply where considerable.
 This additional supply could place downward pressure on growth in apartment prices, the board said.

 ASIC regulations a 'sledgehammer,' REIA warns